OpenIndiana/oi-docs/docs/handbook/sunray.md

 -->

-# SunRay Server on Openindiana Hipster
+# Sun Ray Server on Openindiana Hipster

-Some notes for installation SunRay Server on Openindiana Hipster.
+Some notes for installation Sun Ray Server on Openindiana Hipster.

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
 Since GNOME is replaced by Mate in Hipster, installation is a little bit more difficult.
-For SunRay it is still necessary to use GNOME GDM and some other GNOME applications.
+For Sun Ray it is still necessary to use GNOME GDM and some other GNOME applications.
 But it is possible to use also Mate applications like pluma or atril.

 Limitations:

 multihead is possible but the Display Switcher Applet on gnome-panel on the second screen won't start.
-So you can't reopen closed windows on the second screen.
+So you can't reopen minimized  windows on the second screen.

 </div>